 Management of the axilla continues to evolve.
 Traditionally, patients with a positive sentinel lymph node would undergo an axillary lymph node dissection.
 Randomized clinical trials directly comparing BCT with mastectomy have shown equivalent survival between the two treatment approaches.
 The American College of Surgeons Oncology Group (ACOSOG) Z11 trial showed that in selected patients with one to two positive sentinel nodes, a sentinel lymph node biopsy (SLNB) can obviate the need for an axillary lymph node dissection (ALND).
 More recently, the EORTC (European Organization for Research and Treatment of Cancer) AMAROS trial reported that in patients with a T1-2 primary breast cancer, no palpable lymphadenopathy and with a positive sentinel node, axillary radiotherapy is noninferior to axillary lymph node dissection in controlling 5-year axillary node recurrence.

 The use of postoperative (or adjuvant) systemic therapy is guided by the patient’s clinical status, tumor characteristics, and more and more, the genomic characteristics of the tumor.
 Patients with hormone receptor (estrogen/progesterone)-positive malignancies are candidates for endocrine therapy such as the selective estrogen receptor modulator, tamoxifen, or aromatase inhibitors.
 However, genomic tests, such as the Recurrence Score, may be used to predict prognosis for women treated with endocrine therapy and therefore identify higher-risk patients who should be offered chemotherapy.
 Patients with human epidermal growth factor receptor 2 (HER2)-positive cancers should receive therapy that includes HER2-directed treatment (trastuzumab, pertuzumab).
 Patients with triple negative breast cancer will also receive cytotoxic chemotherapy.
-Febrile neutropenia as ...
+Febrile ...